rstudio/ggvis/README.md

 ggvis is currently dormant.
 We fundamentally believe in the ideas that underlie ggvis: reactive programming is the right foundation for interactive visualisation.
 However, we are not currently working on ggvis because we do not see it as the most pressing issue for the R community as you can only use interactive graphics once you've successfuly tackled the rest of the data analysis process.

-We will come back to ggvis in the future; in the meantime you might want to try out [plotly](https://plot.ly/ggplot2/getting-started/) or creating inteactive graphics [with shiny](https://blog.rstudio.com/2015/06/16/shiny-0-12-interactive-plots-with-ggplot2/).
+We hope to come back to ggvis in the future; in the meantime you might want to try out [plotly](https://plot.ly/ggplot2/getting-started/) or creating inteactive graphics [with shiny](https://blog.rstudio.com/2015/06/16/shiny-0-12-interactive-plots-with-ggplot2/).

 ## Introduction